ffiondavies/Datacamp/TrackProposal.md

 ###### Learning Objectives

-* Learner will understand and apply basic syntax and create variables
+* Learner will demonstrate and apply basic syntax and create variables
 * Learner will effectively store, access, and manipulate data in lists
-* Learner wil use functions, methods, and packages efficiently
+* Learner will apply functions, methods, and packages to improve efficiently

 ## Course 3.
 Intermediate Python